Hackmacha007/audio/Advanced-Features.md

 ### **Metadata (ID3v2.3 and LIST tags)**
  Functions have been added to read Song, Artist, and Album info from ID3v2.3 and LIST tags in WAV files
- Note: Using these functions will increase program space and memory usage.
+ Note: [Audacity](http://audacityteam.org/) is the only supported program to add, modify or edit metadata.

     Functions:
     listInfo - Reads LIST tags into a character buffer, returns the length of the tag